Sustainability Comparison

 What is Ford Motor Company's SINK sustainability score?

 Ford Motor Company scores 30/100 on the SINK sustainability index (Significant gaps).
-Ford reports verified operational emissions cuts (49% since 2017) and strong water stewardship, but Scope 3 dominates at 361 Mt CO2e—80% from sold ICE vehicles.
-Intensity-based targets and trade association lobbying against climate policy undermine credibility.
-Supply chain biodiversity risks are unquantified.
+Ford reports verified operational emissions cuts of 49% since 2017 and targets SBTi-validated reductions, but Scope 3 dominates at 361 Mt CO2e—driven entirely by ICE vehicle use—with only intensity-based targets that allow absolute growth.
+Supply chain disclosure lags biodiversity risk assessment, and trade association lobbying undermines climate policy alignment.

 What is General Motors's SINK sustainability score?